imikay/Site-manager/README.md

 Commands:
 ---------------
-site list: list all virtual hosts with port and server name.
+List all virtual hosts with port and server name:

+    site list

+Create a new virtual host:

-site new serverName [port]: create a new virtual host.
+    site new serverName [port]

+Remove a virtual host(Not implemented)

-site rm serverName: remove the virtual host(Not implemented).
+    site rm serverName

+Find a virtual host:

+    site find serverName or port

+Open a virtual host in browser:

+    site open serverName or port